To Tip or Not to Tip

 By Amy Willis

 Is tipping a relic of the past that has outlived its usefulness?
 Should restaurant servers work for tips or a living wage?
-This week, EconTalk host Russ Roberts welcomed back political scientist Anthony Gill to discuss his recent piece on teaching about tipping.
+This episode, EconTalk host Russ Roberts welcomed back political scientist Anthony Gill to discuss his recent piece on teaching about tipping.